moreSalt/moreSalt/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on migrating a desktop app to the cloud
-- 🌱 I’m currently learning data structures, Go, and AWS
+- 🌱 I’m currently playing with Go and AWS
-- 📫 Looking for a Summer internship
+- 📫 Looking for internship

 <!--
 - 👯 I’m looking to collaborate on ...